 When utilizing on-prem Active Directory or cloud-based Azure Active Directory, install the DNSFilter sync tool on a domain join machine for on-prem and on any machine for Azure AD.
-Also, Active Directory syncing requires DNSFilter’s Windows Roaming Client to be installed on endpoints.
+For full use of Active Directory syncing, we require DNSFilter’s Windows Roaming Client to be installed on endpoints.

 For more details on using DNSFilter’s Sync tool for Active Directory, check out the following articles:

 Without Active Directory or for users outside AD, migration of users is still a manual process.

 Setting up an Administrative Account as an MSP partner

 There are various benefits to becoming an MSP partner with DNSFilter, these include a multi-tenant web application for managing different organizations' accounts, global policies that can be shared by sub-organizations, and the ability to white-label the DNSFilter interface.

 Below are the steps for setting up an MSP administrative account: